midijohnny/xforms-stuff/README.md

 ```

 Note: The control over whether the button is active or not - needs be done on the action element itself using the [if attribute].
-The two mechanisms are totally different - but obviously similar in purpose.
+The two mechanisms are totally different - but complimentary.

 # Modal Dialogs